shubhamshah207/AirFlight-Price-Prediction/README.md

 # Project Goal
 Our goal is to analyze the prices of the fare for different source, destination, coupons, number of passengers, month, distance, ticket career, airline, etc.

-We will also train the Machine Learning model based on the available dataset and will predict the price for the future month.
+We trained the Machine Learning model based on the available dataset and will predict the price for the future month.

+***Note: To run this project you first need to download the dataset and model from given readne.md mentioned in the folders respectively.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------